michelebernardini/Early-temporal-prediction-of-type-2-diabetes-risk/README.md

 # Early temporal prediction of Type 2 Diabetes Risk Condition from a General Practitioner Electronic Health Record: A Multiple Instance Learning Boosting Approach
-submitted to Artificial Intelligence in Medicine by M. Bernardini, M. Morettini, L. Romeo, E. Frontoni and L. Burattini
+published in Artificial Intelligence in Medicine by M. Bernardini, M. Morettini, L. Romeo, E. Frontoni and L. Burattini:

+@article{bernardini2020early,
+  title={Early temporal prediction of Type 2 Diabetes Risk Condition from a General Practitioner Electronic Health Record: A Multiple Instance Boosting Approach}, author={Bernardini, Michele and Morettini, Micaela and Romeo, Luca and Frontoni, Emanuele and Burattini, Laura}, journal={Artificial Intelligence in Medicine}, pages={101847}, year={2020}, publisher={Elsevier}
+}

 The aim of this study was to propose a multiple instance learning boosting algorithm, named MIL-Boost.
 The MIL-Boost was applied to past electronic health record patients' information stored by a unique General Prctitioner in order to create a predictive model capable of early predicting insulin resistance worsening (low vs high T2D risk) in terms of TyG index.